gsferreira/gsferreira.github.com/src/privacy.md

 ### Kit.com
 If you subscribe to our newsletter, your email address is stored and managed by Kit.
 Please refer to [Kit's Privacy Policy](https://kit.com/privacy) for information on how they handle your data.

-### Google Analytics
+### Simple Analytics
-We use Google Analytics to analyze Website traffic.
-Google Analytics uses cookies and collects information such as your IP address and browsing behavior.
-You can learn more about how Google uses this information by visiting [Google's Privacy Policy](https://policies.google.com/privacy).
+We use Simple Analytics to analyze Website traffic.
+Simple Analytics is a privacy-first analytics service that does not use cookies, does not collect personal data, and is fully GDPR compliant.
+You can learn more about how Simple Analytics handles data by visiting [Simple Analytics' Privacy Policy](https://simpleanalytics.com/privacy-policy).

 ## Data Sharing and Disclosure